Is your Accura battery dead, and you can’t start the engine? Learn how to unlock your Acura and jump-start the dead battery.

 What you will need

-- If your Acura battery is dead, you won't be able to unlock the doors with the key fob.
-Remove the emergency metal key from the key fob and unlock the driver's door.
+If your Acura battery is dead, you won’t be able to unlock the doors with the key fob.
+Remove the emergency metal key from the key fob and open the driver’s door.

 Open the hood.
 Locate the hood release underneath the dash.
 Pull the lever until you hear the hood pop open.

-- Connect the negative to the frame of the vehicle.
+Connect the negative to the frame of the vehicle.
 A strut tower bolt works well for this purpose.
 You want to avoid connecting to the negative terminal whenever possible.
-Connecting to the negative can cause sparks and has the potential to cause a fire.

 - Do not insert the key in the ignition until after you connect the jumper cables.
-Modern cars are very sensitive to voltage drips, and ACURAs is no exception.
+Modern cars are susceptible to voltage drips, and ACURAs are no exception.

 Connect the jumper cables to the helper car.